-- Earliest Reasonable

-- Absolutely must be there by 3 p.m.;

-- o Leave by 1 p.m.
-(2hr)
+- Absolutely must be there by 3pm; - o Leave by 1:00pm (2hr)

-- Most Likely

 - o Some wiggle room

 - Can afford to be a little late if traffic

-- o Leave by 1:35 p.m.
-(1hr 25min)
+- Leave by 1:35pm (1hr 25min)

 - Window to leave: 35 min

-- 1 p.m.-1:35 p.m

-When traveling, there are many factors that determine your arrival time.
+When traveling there are many factors that determine your arrival time.
 Depending on the likelihood of traffic and how acceptable it would be for you to arrive late, you will adjust your departure time.
 You as the traveler determine your departure time based on the risk you can handle.
 The same came be said for wind speed probabilities and timing information.
 What is your acceptable risk?
 What cushion factors do you take into account?